Living with Chronic Illness:

 Schedule: Fridays, time TBD

-On living well with chronic illness, impacts on the nervous system, pacing, sleep optimization, and learning about the impact of the coping tools offered.
+On living well with chronic illness, impacts on the nervous system, pacing, sleep optimization; topics depend largely on themes that emerge as participants check-in.

 ❋ Psychoeducation